-Drag and drop the "Image" element above the text that you want to wrap it around.
-Then, either select the image you want to add from your Media Library or if it isn't there yet, first, upload it and then, insert it to the page.
+Then, either select the image you want from your Media Library or if it isn't there yet, first, upload it and then, add it to your page:

 In order to be able to wrap the text around the image, you will have to position the image on the left or on the right.